-Herbal teas, also known as herbal infusions, are typically a blend of herbs, flowers, spices, and dried fruit.
-This blend of ingredients is then brewed in the same way as your favorite traditional tea, either loose or in tea sachets or bags.
+Herbal teas, also known as herbal infusions or tisanes, are typically a blend of herbs, flowers, spices, and dried fruit.
+This blend of ingredients is then brewed in the same way as your favorite traditional tea, either loose leaf, in tea sachets, or in tea bags.
 By combining quality ingredients, blends can be created that calm, invigorate, or treat minor ailments.
-Colors and flavors range from light and fruity to vibrant and spicy, to match your mood.
-We offer over 40 different kinds of blends, many of which are caffeine free.
+Colors and flavors range from light and fruity to vibrant and spicy to match your mood.
+We offer over 60 different blends, most of which are caffeine-free.
 Looking for more knowledge about herbal teas?
-Check out Everything You Want To Know About Herbals and Tisanes.
+Check out Everything You Want to Know About Herbals and Tisanes.

-Our Herbal Blends build upon lemongrass, chamomile flowers, and hibiscus with flavors such as cinnamon, orange peel, and peppermint.
+Our herbal blends build upon lemongrass, chamomile flowers, and hibiscus with flavors such as cinnamon, orange peel, and peppermint.
 All blends are naturally caffeine-free and offer unique experiences.
 Looking for a soothing blend?
-Try the Lemongrass.
+Try our Raspberry Herbal.
 Want more punch?
-Check out the Spiced Plum.
+Check out Spiced Plum.

-Often referred to as Red Tea, Rooibos (pronounced “roy-boss”) is a caffeine-free plant found in South Africa.
-The leaves are oxidized which develops a deep red color once steeped, similar to black tea.
-Some of our black tea blends such as Hot Cinnamon Spice and Paris are available using Rooibos, delivering familiar flavors yet caffeine-free.
+Often referred to as red tea, Rooibos (pronounced “roy-boss”) is a caffeine-free plant found in South Africa.
+The leaves are oxidized, which develops a deep red color once steeped, similar to black tea.
+Some of our black tea blends, such as Hot Cinnamon Spice and Paris, are available using Rooibos, delivering familiar flavors yet being caffeine-free.

 If simplicity is what you desire, look no further.
-Our Pure Tisanes are basic blends or single ingredients that brew a delicious cup.
-Pick from our Organic Peppermint, Bamboo, or try a simple blend such as Yellow & Blue.
+Our pure tisanes are single ingredients that brew a delicious cup.
+Try our Organic Peppermint, Bamboo, or something unique like Olive Leaves.
 Be adventurous and make your own tea blend at home.

 Not sure which herbal infusion to choose?
 Find all our herbal blends, tisanes, and fruit teas here.

-To extract the maximum flavor from our Herbal teas, quality water should be brought to a full boil at 212°F. Unlike more delicate tea such as white or green, herbal tea blends contain a variety of ingredients that are more hearty and can withstand higher brew temperatures.
+To extract the maximum flavor from our herbal teas, quality water should be brought to a full boil at 212°F. Unlike more delicate teas such as white or green, herbal tea blends contain a variety of ingredients that are more hearty and can withstand higher brew temperatures.